Skip to main content

 1. Click the pencil icon on the note you want to delete to enter edit mode.

-2. Click the Delete button (shown in red at the bottom of the note card).
+2. Click the Delete button (red text at the bottom of the note).

 3. A confirmation dialog will appear.
 Click Confirm to permanently delete the note, or Cancel to keep it.